swiftlang/swift-foundation/Proposals/XXXX-subprocess-1.0.md

     input: Input = .none,
     error: Error = .discarded,
     preferredBufferSize: Int? = nil,
-    isolation: isolated (any Actor)? = #isolation,
+    body: (
+        _ execution: Execution,
+        _ outputSequence: AsyncBufferSequence
-    body: ((_ execution: Execution, _ outputSequence: AsyncBufferSequence) async throws -> Result) ) async throws -> ExecutionOutcome<Result> where Error.OutputType == Void
+    ) async throws -> Result
+) async throws -> ExecutionResult<Result> where Error.OutputType == Void

-/// Run an executable with given parameters and a custom closure to manage the
+/// Runs an executable with given parameters and a custom closure to manage the
-/// running subprocess' lifetime and stream its standard error.
+/// running subprocess's lifetime and stream its standard error.
 /// - Parameters:
 ///   - executable: The executable to run.
 ///   - arguments: The arguments to pass to the executable.